JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 : This may break source-compatibility with inheritors written in Kotlin if they declare it as nullable.

-`com.intellij.openapi.actionSystem.ex.ActionUtil.showDumbModeWarning(Project, AnActionEvent[])` method removed : Use `showDumbModeWarning(@Nullable Project project, @NotNull AnAction action, AnActionEvent @NotNull ... events)` instead
+`com.intellij.openapi.actionSystem.ex.ActionUtil.showDumbModeWarning(Project, AnActionEvent[])` method removed : Use `showDumbModeWarning(@Nullable Project project, @NotNull AnAction action, AnActionEvent @NotNull ... events)` instead.

 `com.intellij.profiler.eventtrace` package removed
 : Update code usages.

 `org.jetbrains.plugins.gradle.service.project.GradleProjectResolverUtil.buildDependencies(ProjectResolverContext, Map, Map, DataNode, Collection, DataNode)` method parameter type changed from `Map<String, String>` to `ArtifactMappingService`
 : Update usages of this method.
 Change parameter `artifactsMap` value to an `ArtifactMappingService` instance.
-It can be obtained from `ProjectResolverContext`, or created in-place using the `MapBasedArtifactMappingService`
+It can be obtained from `ProjectResolverContext`, or created in-place using the `MapBasedArtifactMappingService`.

 `org.jetbrains.plugins.gradle.service.project.GradleProjectResolver.CONFIGURATION_ARTIFACTS` field removed
 : Related mapping information is no longer accessible using this key.
 Artifacts mapping data is now stored in the instance of the `ArtifactMappingService` and can be obtained via `org.jetbrains.plugins.gradle.service.project.ProjectResolverContext#getArtifactsMap()`.